bptlab/object-aware-choreography-service/README.md

 # Object-Aware Choreography Service

-This repository contains the research prototype and executable evaluation artifact accompanying the dissertation **"Modeling and Analysis of
+This repository contains the research prototype and executable evaluation artifact accompanying the thesis **"Modeling and Analysis of
 Object-Aware Process Choreographies."**

 The prototype extends **OpenBPT** with model validation, formal-semantics